 Introduction

 Integration of (y_1) and (y_2) is a fundamental operation in calculus that appears in countless scientific, engineering, and economic problems.
-And whether you are solving differential equations, calculating the area between two curves, or evaluating the combined effect of two signals, mastering the techniques for integrating multiple functions is essential.
+Whether you are solving differential equations, calculating the area between two curves, or evaluating the combined effect of two signals, mastering the techniques for integrating multiple functions is essential.
 This article explains, step by step, how to integrate the sum, product, and composition of two functions (y_1(x)) and (y_2(x)), highlights the underlying theory, and provides practical examples that illustrate each method.

 1. Basic Concepts